-Policy Research Institute page The Cost-Effectiveness Evaluation System in Japan: Past and Future -Implications from a Comparison of Japanese and English Cost-Effectiveness Evaluation Systems
+Policy Research Institute The Cost-Effectiveness Evaluation System in Japan: Past and Future -Implications from a Comparison of Japanese and English Cost-Effectiveness Assessment Systems

 Printable PDF

 In recent years, various factors other than efficacy, safety, and treatment cost have come to be considered in the value evaluation of pharmaceutical products.
-In particular, focusing on the cost-effectiveness evaluation system, four years have passed since its implementation, and more flexible measures are being taken, such as including the health-related quality of life of family members and other caregivers in the evaluation.
+In particular, the cost-effectiveness evaluation system, which has been in effect for four years, has become more flexible, for example, by including the health-related quality of life of family members and other caregivers in the evaluation.
 On the other hand, as the value of pharmaceuticals and the sensitivity of their recipients diversifies, we thought it necessary to examine what the issues will be in future evaluations, referring to examples of evaluations in other countries that have introduced systems similar to this system ahead of Japan.
-This paper introduces Policy Research Institute News No. 68, "Japan's Cost-Effectiveness Evaluation System: Past and Future - Implications from Comparisons between Japan and the U.K." (March 2023), which was based on past studies of Japan's cost-effectiveness evaluation system and a comparison of evaluation cases between Japan and the U.K. The report is based on a comparison between the U.K. and Japan.
+This paper introduces OPIR Views and ActionsNo.68 "Japanese Cost-Effectiveness Evaluation System: Past and Future - Implications from the Comparison of Japan and the UK" (March 2023), which we studied based on the past study process of the Japanese cost-effectiveness evaluation system and the comparison of evaluation cases between Japan and the UK.

 1. Introduction